Information taken from the DFE website

 All schools that receive pupil premium funding must publish a pupil premium strategy statement each year by 31 December.

 In the strategy statement, you must explain how your pupil premium and recovery premium is being spent and the outcomes that are being achieved for pupils.
-It’s important that parents and governors understand this, and you should write it with them in mind.
+It’s important that parents and trustees understand this, and you should write it with them in mind.

 You must use the DfE template to produce your statement.
 This can be found alongside completed examples and guidance for school leaders on the pupil premium guidance page.